-Circuit City dismissed 200 employees at company headquarters here last week and has begun realigning store workers around the country as part of an ongoing corporate restructuring.
+Richmond, Va. – Circuit City has dismissed 200 employees at company headquarters here today and has begun realigning store workers around the country as part of an ongoing corporate restructuring.

 The headquarters layoffs affected departments across the board, and were implemented to control costs and eliminate duplication, spokesperson Jackie Foreman told TWICE.
 For the past several months Circuit City has been reorganizing its corporate workforce into cross-functional teams to promote teamwork and to allow the company to react more quickly to marketplace changes, she said.
 Headquarters staff now numbers about 2,900.